-There are 17 medical schools across Canada, 14 of which are considered English-speaking institutions represented by the CFMS, and 3 of which are Francophone, represented by the FMEQ/IFMSA-Québec.
-Entrance requirements for each school differ slightly, but all schools require a minimum of 3 equivalent years of undergraduate study with prerequisites in English and the life sciences.
+There are 17 medical schools across Canada, 14 of which are English-speaking or bilingual institutions represented by the CFMS, and 3 of which are Francophone, represented by the FMEQ/IFMSA-Québec.
+Entrance requirements for each school differ, but all schools require a minimum of 3 equivalent years of undergraduate bachelor's study with prerequisites in English and the life sciences.
 Selection of students for medical school is rigorous and generally depends on their performance in the pre-admission interview, undergraduate grades, and their score on the North American standardized exam, the Medical College Admissions Test (MCAT).
-The average entrance age to medical school is between 22 - 24 years old.
+The average entrance age to medical school is between 22 - 25 years old.

 The majority of our medical education programs are 4 years long (with summer breaks between years 1 and 2, and 2 and 3), except for the programs offered by University of Calgary and McMaster University that are 3 years in length (without summer vacation).

 After we graduate from medical school, we receive our medical doctoral degree (MD), but are not licensed to practice until we complete postgraduate training in the form of a residency, which, depending on the specialty, will take between 2 (general practitioner/family doctor) to 5 (specialists) years.
 In all residency programs, there are options to further specialize, which can take 1-3 additional years.

 Local transportation options depend on the host city.
 The following is the most up-to-date alphabetical list of transit websites:

 Calgary, AB - http://www.calgarytransit.com/